- Gas and Water

 On-Grounds housing already includes high-speed Internet connections, and many of the apartments close to the Law School offer high-speed connections also (check with the landlord).

 If you do need Internet connections at home, there are several options to choose from, so be sure to shop around.
 Comcast Xfinity (cable) and CenturyLink (DSL) are popular choices for high-speed connections in Charlottesville.
-Certain services, such as Verizon FiOS, may not be accessible in the area.
+Certain services, such as Verizon FiOS, may be accessible in the area.